rmp135/sql-ts/README.md

 ### toTypeScript

-Retrieves the raw string of the definition file.
+Retrieves the raw TypeScript string from a config file.
+Essentially combining the two functions above.

 ```javascript
 import sqlts from '@rmp135/sql-ts'